raspberrypilearning/scratch-olympics-weightlifter/worksheet.md

     ![capture](images/capture16.png)

-1. When this is triggered, the game will get more difficult.
-So set `difficulty` to `-2`.
+1. When this is triggered, the game will get more difficult, so set `difficulty` to `-2`.

     ![capture](images/capture17.png)